 The grandparents appealed.
 The U.S. Supreme Court affirmed the Washington Supreme Court, although on narrower grounds.
-In her plurality opinion, Justice O'Connor stated that the statute was "breathtakingly broad," 530 U.S. at 67, and the trial court's findings were "slender," Id. at 72.
+In her plurality opinion, Justice O'Connor stated that the

+Id. at 72.
 The Court struck down the statute, as applied, holding the trial court did not give sufficient deference to the decision of a fit parent to decide the amount of contact the children would have with the grandparents.